 I always loved jewelry.
 Not that I used to wear a lot of it, I just always loved to look at it.
 I guess that might also have to do with the fact that the pieces I liked were not for sale, or if they were I could not afford them.

 I always loved old jewelry.
 Art Nouveau is wonderful.
 And then there are the ancient masterpieces that goldsmiths created more than 2000 years ago.
 The designs and workmanship are just incredible.
 How they did it with the tools they had available I will never understand.

 I dream about creating work like that and I'm still shooting for my personal moon (or moons as it were).

 I live in a rural area north of Seattle with my husband and our dogs.

 May I invite you to take a look around in my shop.
-Maybe you would also like to see some examples of previous custom work on my Gallery page.
-If you see something that might inspire your own custom design, please contact me.
 I would be happy to make a unique and special piece of jewelry for you.